alafoy/Goals/README.md

 # Goals
-Turn in for code related to year long project
+Submit any code needed to satisfy the requirements of the specified quarterly goal